 Families love Portland.
 Admire the gardens at the International Rose Test Garden, Lan Su Chinese Garden, Pittock Mansion and the Portland Japanese Garden.
-Or immerse your kids in knowledge at the Oregon Museum of Science and Industry (OMSI), Oregon History Museum and the Portland Art Museum.
+Or immerse your kids in knowledge at the Oregon Museum of Science and Industry (OMSI), Oregon Historical Society and the Portland Art Museum.
 The Oregon Zoo is unveiling a brand new education center, and you’ll get great mileage by combining it with visits to the Portland Children’s Museum and World Forestry Center — they all share the same parking lot (and MAX stop) in Washington Park.

 Old West Road Trip